This post may contain affiliate links. Please read our disclosure policy.

 • In a stand mixer whip the softened cream cheese and butter together until smooth.

-4 oz cream cheese, 3 tablespoon butter
+4 oz cream cheese, 3 tbsp butter

 • Add in the powdered sugar and the vanilla and mix on high speed again until light and fluffy.
 This should take 2-3 minutes.

-1 cup powdered sugar, 1 teaspoon vanilla
+1 cup powdered sugar, 1 tsp vanilla

 • Fill a piping bag with a large round tip with the cream cheese frosting and frost each cookie.
 Top with sprinkles and enoy!